aasim-syed/sai-adarsh.github.io/content/featured/SpotifyProfile/index.md

 showInProjects: true
 ---

-A voice enabled device assistant for Visually Challenged people using react native backed up ML models built using Sklearn and Tensorflow.
+A voice enabled device assistant for Visually Challenged people using React Native backed up ML models built using Sklearn and Tensorflow.